chrismurray1980/milestone-project-4-online-cookbook/readme.md

 At the bottom of the page is where the footer is located and this contains copyright information for the website.

 ### index.html

+This is the landing page for the site and, firstly, contains a search box to allow the user to enter text to find a list of recipes containing that specific, case insensitive text.
+Following this are three buttons.
+The first of which is the 'search' button which submits the search text in the search box and returns a list of recipes containing that text; the second is the 'advanced search' button which hides the search box and the three buttons and reveals the advanced search form; the third button is the browse all button which will return a list of all recipes ordered in terms of the recipes with the highest number of likes to the lowest number of likes.

+#### Advanced search form
+As mentioned above, when the 'advanced search' button is clicked: the advanced search form is revealed.
+This includes the 'text' button which, when clicked, will hide the advanced search form and 'text' button and return the search box and the three original buttons.
+The advanced form itself consists of various dropdowns and checkboxes to allow the user to specify multiple search conditions for the recipe search.
+This search form is submitted by clicking the 'submit' button at the bottom of the form.

+#### Recipe carousel

+Following the search and advanced search areas of the page there is a recipe carousel which will display the top 5 recipes on the website based upon the number of likes.
+Each of these recipes is in the form of a card which contain an image of the recipe itself followed by the recipe name and some information on that recipe such as recipe author; cuisine; number of servings; preparation and cooking times; difficulty; mealtime; and number of recipe likes.
+Finally, each recipe has a 'view recipe' button which will allow the user to navigate to the 'show recipe' page for that specific recipe.

+The user can manually scroll through the recipes within the carousel by clicking the next and previous arrow buttons alternatively, the recipe will change on 5 second intervals.

+#### Data plots

+Following the recipe carousel there is a 'show recipe data' button which shows or hides the dc.js plots of the recipe data.
+These data plots consist of pie charts for recipes by cuisine; recipes by country of origin; and recipes by number of servings.
+Row charts display recipes by allergen; recipes by dietary requirements; and recipes by difficulty.
+Finally, bar charts show recipes by main ingredient; and recipes by combined preparation and cooking times.
+Whenever a user modifies one of the charts a reset button becomes visible to reset that specific chart.
+Finally, a 'reset all' button will reset all the plots whether they have been modified or not.